 Violin // Composer

 Violinist and composer Catriona Price is one of the most versatile musicians working in Scotland today.
-Having studied at the Royal Academy of Music and the Royal Northern College of Music and spending her childhood in Orkney sessions and fiddle groups under the guidance of Douglas Montgomery (Saltfishforty, The Chair); Catriona is equally at home in a folk or improvisation session as in an orchestra or chamber group.
+Having studied at the Royal Academy of Music and the Royal Northern College of Music and spending her childhood in Orkney sessions and fiddle groups; Catriona is equally at home in a folk or improvisation session as in an orchestra or chamber group.

-Whilst studying in Manchester Catriona joined forces with harpist Esther Swift to form the duo Twelfth Day.
+Whilst studying in Manchester Catriona joined forces harpist Esther Swift to form the duo Twelfth Day.
 They soon began playing all over the UK, and their unique music has taken them all over the world since.
-Their latest album Cracks in the Room produced by Chris Wood and mixed by Oz Fritz (Tom Waits), received wide spread critical acclaim including a live session on BBC Radio 4's flagship programme Woman's Hour.
-A new album is due for release in autumn 2019.
+Twelfth Day have received wide spread critical acclaim including a live session on BBC Radio 4's flagship programme Woman's Hour.
+Their latest album Face to Face was mixed by Oz Fritz (Tom Waits) and was nominated in the Scottish Awards for New Music 2020 in the ‘Innovation in New Traditional Music’ category.

 In 2012 Twelfth Day won the Deutsche Bank award in performance and composition for their international folk music sharing project Routes to Roots.
 The aim is to create a network of like-minded musicians across continents, all interested in learning from and preserving each other’s cultures whilst also pushing the boundaries of innovation.
 Following their initial trips to Quebec, Malawi, Brazil, and Mongolia, Twelfth Day will create exploratory new music with musicians from each place culminating in a live collaboration, celebrating cultural diversity and international innovation.